karan259/open_cv_pi/README.md

 				Fourth argument is to change the y coordinate of the origin of the ROI.

 				Fifth argument is the height of this rectangle.
+	Since there are four source code, So I would prefer you to use the latest one for the best result.
+Latest code will be having greater number in the name of the code.
 	That's all for this project.
 Congratulation! now you have your own Line Follower Pi with you.
 	Have a great fun with your Line Follower Pi.
 	Feel free to contribute if you are interested to develope this to a next level.